 Interest rates don’t affect the length of your loan, as the term is based on the type of repayment plan you have, such as a standard repayment plan, an extended repayment plan or income-driven repayment plans.

 Can I Lower My Interest Rate?

 If you’ve borrowed a fixed-rate student loan, your interest rate generally cannot be lowered without refinancing.
-However, many student loan servicers offer a 25% interest rate reduction for borrowers who enroll in an auto debit scheme.
+However, many student loan servicers offer an interest rate reduction for borrowers who enroll in an auto debit scheme.

 If you have a variable-rate private student loan, your lender may lower your rate due to market activity.
 But, variable rates work both ways, and changes in market activity could also cause your student loan interest rate to go up.